kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md

 \(2\) Other appropriate economic or exemption authority issued by the U.S. Department of Transportation.

-\(b\) *Operations of U.S.-registered aircraft solely outside the United States.* In addition to the operations specified under paragraph (a) of this section, §§129.5, 129.7, 129.9, 129.11, 129.14, 129.20 and 129.24, and subpart B of this part also apply to operations of U.S.-registered aircraft operated solely outside the United States in common carriage by a foreign person or foreign air carrier.
+\(b\) *Operations of U.S.-registered aircraft solely outside the United States.* In addition to the operations specified under paragraph (a) of this section, §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md#§129.5   Operations specifications.|§129.5]], 129.7, 129.9, 129.11, 129.14, 129.20 and 129.24, and subpart B of this part also apply to operations of U.S.-registered aircraft operated solely outside the United States in common carriage by a foreign person or foreign air carrier.

 \(c\) *Definitions.* For the purpose of this part—